adp-multi/adp-multi-monadiccp/README.md

 This library contains an alternative implementation of the `ADP.Multi.Rewrite.*` modules in [adp-multi](https://github.com/adp-multi/adp-multi).
-It uses the same model (`ADP.Multi.Rewrite.Model`) for rewriting functions, but implements a different subword construction algorithm using the `OvertonFD` constraint solver implemented within the constraint programming framework [monadiccp](http://hackage.haskell.org/package/monadiccp).
+It uses the same model (`ADP.Multi.Rewriting.Model`) for rewriting functions, but implements a different subword construction algorithm using the `OvertonFD` constraint solver implemented within the constraint programming framework [monadiccp](http://hackage.haskell.org/package/monadiccp).